 Length: 102 minutes / 1.7 hours

 Have you ever wondered if you’re marrying the wrong person?
-One of the most common themes found in Romantic Comedies is the introduction of another person into mix of a romance between two people.
+One of the most common themes found in romantic comedies is the introduction of another person into a mix of a romance between two people.
 The “love triangle” is often formed when some driving force brings the third party into the equation, at which point the original relationship is now in jeopardy.
 While it can be very cliché, most of the initial relationships in these situations are never solid to begin with.
 Whether it’s a cold and heartless woman, or a neglectful and distant man, the audience is practically screaming at the main character that they shouldn’t go through with the wedding and should instead marry the new, third person.
-Because this “love triangle” theme is so common, it’s no wonder that it is often seen in some of the earliest Romantic Comedies.
+Because this “love triangle” theme is so common, it’s no wonder it is often seen in some of the earliest romantic comedies.

 2 sum it up: 2 films, 2 comedic couplings